Cannabis Online Addiction Treatment and Recovery Support At Home

 Understanding Cannabis Addiction

-Cannabis addiction – sometimes called cannabis use disorder – happens when smoking weed, using edibles, vaping THC, or other forms of pot become hard to control.
-You might catch yourself:
+Cannabis addiction, also called cannabis use disorder, happens when smoking weed, using edibles, vaping THC, or other forms of cannabis becomes hard to control.
+You might notice yourself:

 - Using more or more often than you planned